-"One in seven NFL players protested yesterday.
-Let's discuss the arguments against them."
+One In Seven NFL Players Protested Yesterday.
+Let's Discuss The Arguments Against Them

 “I realize that men and women of the military go out and sacrifice their lives and put themselves in harm’s way for my freedom of speech — and my freedoms in this country and my freedom to take a seat or take a knee — so I have the utmost respect for them.”

 He then went on to sympathize with the unjust treatment of returning soldiers and how we need to do better for them (this will be important in a bit).
-There was nothing in his interviews, then or after, that could be reasonably be interpreted as anything other than full-hearted gratitude and respect.
+There was nothing in his interviews, then or after, that could reasonably be interpreted as anything other than full-hearted gratitude and respect.

 So why were they offended?
-Well, thing is, they weren’t really.
+Well, the thing is, they really weren’t.
 The overwhelming majority of veterans and active service members who’ve spoken up have been supportive.
 (We’re talking in the thousands.
 See examples here, here, here, and here.)

 In fact, it’s much harder to find statements of concern from within that community.
 While I unearthed a handful of interviews that quoted one or two offended veterans (some of whom had clearly never read or heard Kaepernick’s actual comments), the group letters and petitions were all on his behalf.